VinchC/whatsnext/README.md

 create index.ts file to check that the build (from ./src to ./dist) works correctly

-npm run start to execute the application via the main file defined in package.json
+npm run start to execute the application via the "main" entrypoint defined in package.json

-- context : index.js

 configure Prettier on a common model to avoid different formatting implementations

+## Configure production environment

+create Makefile to add shortened scripts